Iraqi civil war (2006–2008): Non-military targets

-Attacks on non-military and civilian targets began in earnest in August 2003 as an attempt to sow chaos and sectarian discord.
+Attacks on non-military and civilian targets began in August 2003 as an attempt to sow chaos and sectarian discord.
 Iraqi casualties increased over the next several years.

 By the end of 2008, where the civil war had ended, there was evidence of a decrease in civilian casualties, and likewise in ethno-sectarian casualties.
 The commanding general of the Multi-National Force-Iraq (MNF-I), Raymond Odierno, testified before the House Armed Services Committee in September 2009 that overall attacks had decreased 85% in the last two years from 4064 in August 2007 to 594 in August.
 2009: with 563 attacks in September (through September 28).

-(Patterns In Civilian Casualties in Iraq: 2004-2009)

 Bomb and mortar attacks

 Bomb attacks aimed at civilians usually targeted crowded places such as marketplaces and mosques in Shi'a cities and districts.
 The bombings, which were sometimes co-ordinated, often inflicted extreme casualties.

 For example, the 23 November 2006 Sadr City bombings killed at least 215 people and injured hundreds more in the Sadr City district of Baghdad, sparking reprisal attacks, and the 3 February 2007 Baghdad market bombing killed at least 135 and injured more than 300.
 The co-ordinated 2 March 2004 Iraq Ashura bombings (including car bombs, suicide bombers and mortar, grenade and rocket attacks) killed at least 178 people and injured at least 500.